-James Bartholomew was appointed senior vice president of Integration and Transformation in 2021.
+James Bartholomew was appointed senior vice president, Chamberlain University and Institutional Shared Services in 2021.

-Bartholomew holds a bachelor’s degree in chemistry from Western Carolina University, and a master of business administration degree from Wake Forest University with a focus in international management.
+Bartholomew holds a bachelor’s degree from Western Carolina University where he studied chemistry and economics and earned a master’s degree of business administration from Wake Forest University with a focus in international management.